 As a transition specialist, I want to address the current state of living in limbo that many people find themselves in, as well as to provide guidelines for navigating these perilous days.
 Now, what we do now in the transition will determine our success when this is over.
-It’s all about the transition.
+It’s all about the transition and Perpetual Pivot.

 Think back to the early days of the pandemic and how people reacted.
 When asked about the emotional impact of COVID 19, the most common responses were listed as: worry, stress, anxiety and sadness.
 But even in the midst of all these negative emotions, many people voiced feelings of hope, empathy and camaraderie.
 I heard many people say, “We’re all in this together.
 We’ll get through this.”
 These are all typical feelings in the beginning stage of a transition.

 However, the longer we remain in a transitional state and are living in limbo, the more intense the emotions become.
 Now, in addition to worry, stress, anxiety and sadness, many people feel frustrated, overwhelmed and angry.
 Further, some people respond aggressively toward others who think differently.
 This is the direct of result of spending an extended period of time in the transition, as well as feeling that we are not in control.